sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 PI points can be added to a transfer explicitly (via a tag search) or implicitly (via AF element references).
 To learn more about the difference between implicit and explicit references, see [Overview of explicit vs. implicit PI points](#overview-of-explicit-vs.-implicit-pi-points).

-#### Before you start

-Download and install the PI to OCS Agent.
+**Before you begin:** Download and install the PI to OCS Agent.
 Register your PI Data Archive and AF data sources using the PI to OCS Agent Configuration Utility.

 ### Create a transfer